toadkicker/railsstrap/README.md

-# Bootstrap + FontAwesome for Rails v3.1 & v4 Asset Pipeline
+# Bh helpers + Bootstrap + FontAwesome with **Rails 3.2**, **Rails 4**, **Padrino** and **Middleman**.

 [![Bower version](https://badge.fury.io/bo/bootstrap.svg)](http://badge.fury.io/bo/bootstrap)
 [![Gem Version](https://badge.fury.io/rb/railsstrap.svg)](http://badge.fury.io/rb/railsstrap)
 [![Build Status](https://travis-ci.org/toadkicker/railsstrap.svg?branch=v3.2.0.1)](https://travis-ci.org/toadkicker/railsstrap)
 [![Coverage Status](https://img.shields.io/coveralls/toadkicker/railsstrap.svg)](https://coveralls.io/r/toadkicker/railsstrap?branch=develop)

-railsstrap integrates Bootstrap and FontAwesome for Rails Asset Pipeline (Rails 4, 3.1, 3.2 are supported).
-It was born and extended from twitter-bootstrap-rails.

 ## Why is your gem different?

-Railsstrap is more than just another gem providing bootstrap and fontawesome for Rails apps.
+Railsstrap is more than just another gem providing bootstrap and fontawesome for apps.
 It includes Bootstrap additions that include exotic placements, animations, and other component enhancements not included in the official bootstrap release.
 It also includes many HTML helpers and additional javascript components.
 All of this is exposed to UI developers to customize to their liking using either LESS and Coffeescript, or plain CSS and Javascript.

 How to try it in your browser
 =============================